jt151077/adk-country-fact/README.md

 ## Install

-1. CD to the root of the project `adk-country-fact`, provide the correct values in the `.env` file:
+1. CD to the root of the project `adk-country-fact`, rename `.env.template` to `.env`, and provide the correct values in the `.env` file:

 ```shell
 GOOGLE_GENAI_USE_VERTEXAI=TRUE